TheFuturoHouse.com | Latest Site News & Updates

 by nadya_yarysh on 062816.
 In the previous update (021916

 ) we added a photo that showed this Futuro in a rather deteriorated condition.
 We were not sure if the photo was an old one reflecting condition prior to the 2012/2013 renovation or a recent one.

 Instagram indicates the date a photo was posted but unless the poster adds the date a photo was actually taken there is no way to know so as with the earlier photo we cannot be sure if this photo is recent or pre renovation.

-That said the most prevalent use of Instagram is to take a photo and post it "there and then" and so, with there now being two photos showing this unit in a deteriorated condition, I tend to be of the opinion that despite the relatively recent renovation the Futuro has subsequently [and quickly] been allowed to start to deteriorate or at the very least it needs a really good wash and perhaps a "paint job".
+That said the most prevalent use of Instagram is to take a photo and post it "there and then" and so, with there now being two photos showing this unit in a deteriorated condition, we tend to be of the opinion that despite the relatively recent renovation the Futuro has subsequently (and quickly) been allowed to start to deteriorate or at the very least it needs a really good wash and perhaps a "paint job".

-I however find myself wondering if this is a photograph taken sometime prior to the 2012/2013 renovation of this Futuro.
-If it is from February 2016 then, based on how the unit looks in this photo [at least to me], it appears the Futuro's condition has started to decline drastically and rapidly.
+We however find ourselves wondering if this is a photograph taken sometime prior to the 2012/2013 renovation of this Futuro.
+If it is from February 2016 then, based on how the unit looks in this photo (at least to us), it appears the Futuro's condition has started to decline drastically and rapidly.

 In this first photo other than the fact that it is on a raised platform the Futuro's appearance is similar to that of most Futuros.

 These next two photos show the addition of a "cover" below the Futuro that hides the supporting legs and the space beneath the Futuro.
 Also noticeable is the fact that the lower viewing windows are covered over.
 The wall of the structure upon which the Futuro sits is the same in each of the photos.